akinolu52/multi-vagrant-java/README.md

     memcached -p 11211 -U 11111 -u memcache -d
     ```

-5. Setup up the RabbitMq server
+5. Setup the RabbitMq server

     5.1 login into the RabbitMq vms